 Total Projected Funding Scoring: Applications will be evaluated based on the total projected funding requested to provide broadband access and the most efficiently costed solution in a DPA.
 The total projected costs for each application within the same DPA will be ranked lowest cost to highest cost.
-The application with lowest total projected cost will receive the maximum points.
+The application with lowest total projected costs will receive the maximum points.
 The four applications with lowest total projected costs will receive points per the point scale below.
 Applications that have the 5th lowest total projected cost or below will not receive any points.

 Total Projected Cost Points

-Lowest total projected cost 60
+Lowest total projected cost 30

-2nd lowest total projected cost 45
+2nd lowest total projected cost 22.5

-3rd lowest total projected cost 30
+3rd lowest total projected cost 15

-4th lowest total projected cost 15
+4th lowest total projected cost 7.5

 5th or below lowest total projected cost 0

 Scoring: Applications will be scored based on the incremental match beyond the 25% match required by the program.
 Points will be awarded starting at 26% total match with a maximum score achieved at 85% match or greater.
-Examples: 1) An additional 5% match was provided (30% - 25% = 5%) which equates to 5 points; 2) An additional 61% match was provided (86% - 25%) which equates to 60 points.
+Examples: 1) An additional 10% match was provided (35% - 25% = 10%) which equates to 25 points; 2) An additional 65% match was provided (90% - 25%) which equates to 150 points.

-Incremental Match Beyond 25% Points 1 point for every percentage above 25%, up to 84% match 1 to 59

-Match at or greater than 85% of total project cost 60 material of greater than 50% of total project cool 00
+Incremental Match Beyond 25% Points 2.5 points for every percentage above 25%, up to 84% match 1 to 149 Match at or greater than 85% of total project cost 150

-Affordability - 135 Points
+Affordability - 75 Points

-The prospective subgrantee's commitment to provide the most affordable total price to the customer for 1/1 service in the DPA and the length of the affordable commitment.
+The prospective subgrantee's commitment to provide the most affordable total price to the customer for 1/1 Gbps service in the DPA.
 Price points are inclusive of equipment charges, management fees, and taxes.
 Prices may be adjusted annually, indexed to the Consumer Price Index, as outlined by the U.S. Bureau of Labor Statistics.